Public Participation and Eligibility

 • Voter registration forms completed in-person are valid on the day that they are signed.

-Register Online
+Register Online:

 If you have a signature on file with the Massachusetts Registry of Motor Vehicles, you can register online.
 You can also pre-register, update your address, update your name, and change your political party designation.
-Voter registration forms submitted online must be submitted by 11:59 p.m. on the date of the voter registration deadline.

-Register by Mail
+Register by Mail:

-You can register or pre-register to vote with a mail-in voter registration form.
-Print, fill out, and sign the voter registration form.
-Mail the signed form to your local election office.
-Your voter registration form must be postmarked by the voter registration deadline.
-If you are registering to vote in Massachusetts for the first time, you should include a copy of identification that shows your name and address with your form.
+• If you are registering to vote in Massachusetts for the first time, you should include a copy of identification that shows your name and address with your form.
 If you don’t include a copy of your ID, you may need to show it the first time you vote.

-Absentee Ballot Applications
+Voting by Absentee Ballot

+Excuse-required absentee voting by mail is available for all District elections, to those who qualify.
 You can vote by absentee ballot if you are a legally qualified voter of the Sudbury Water District and:

 • You will be away from your city or town on Election Day;